-In this study, we investigated the potential of LLMs in unpacking unstructured neuropathological reports, with a focus on a subset of patients with PD.
-The goal of this work was to provide a framework to improve neuropathological findings, diagnosis, and staging.
-Our pilot consisted of 822 PD reports which spanned seven different sites and utilized 15 different formats.
+Neuropathological reports spanned seven different biorepositories and utilized 15 different formats, including variations in file types (e.g. pdf, docx, xlsx) and report structures (e.g. narrative descriptions, region-based groupings, electronic data capture systems).
 Reports were first preprocessed and converted to HTML file format, as they were provided in various formats.
 Information was then extracted from parsed reports using a questionnaire-based method that employed few-shot learning using the gpt-3.5-turbo model [8].
-The extracted data was then combined, harmonized, and manually reviewed for accuracy.
+The extracted data were then combined, harmonized, and manually reviewed for accuracy.